javers/organization-structure/README.md

 # organization-structure
-Sample apllication demonstrating use of Javers-spring-boot-starter-mongo
+Sample application demonstrating use of Javers-spring-boot-starter-mongo.